 Hire a Plumber to Run Your Gas Lines

 A gas leak is a very dangerous thing, and it’s a repair that can’t be put off until a better time.
 Not only is it a dangerous situation, but it requires an extremely skilled master plumber to handle the job safely, and correctly.
-After all, your gas line powers your hot water heater, your appliances, and possibly even your fireplace.
-Rather than let just anyone come in to install, repair, or work on your gas lines, call the plumbing experts at Creekside Plumbing.
+After all, your gas line powers your water heater, your appliances, and possibly even your fireplace.
+Rather than let just anyone come in to install, repair, or work on your gas lines, call the plumbing experts at Creekside Plumbing in League City.

 Dangers of Gas Line Leaks

 Gas leaks can be toxic for anyone in the home at the time of the leak.
 Even in very small amounts, natural gas leaks can cause headaches, vomiting, and the longer you’re exposed to the gas, the worse your symptoms will become.
 Every year, at least 17 people die from gas leaks in their home, either from carbon monoxide poisoning or from resulting explosions.

 Not only is natural gas toxic to humans and animals, but it’s also very flammable.
 When your gas lines have been installed correctly, it poses no risk to anyone in the home, but when there’s a leak, bigger issues can arise.
-During a gas leak, even the smallest spark from anything, an appliance, a fireplace, a lighter, can cause a fire in the home; if the leak is big enough, an explosion can occur, injuring your family and destroying your home.
+During a gas leak, even the smallest spark from anything such as an appliance, a fireplace, a lighter, can cause a fire in the home; if the leak is big enough, an explosion can occur, injuring your family and destroying your home.

 How to Tell If There’s a Gas Leak

 One of the easiest ways to tell if your gas lines are leaking, is smell.
 Natural gases may not have an odor of their own, but a chemical mercaptan is added to the gas so leaks can be detected easier and more safely.
 If there’s a sudden strong smell of rotten eggs, or garlic, it’s a sure sign that you have a gas leak.
 Quickly leave the home, and call either 911 or your local fire department.